By Gabriel Andre – Art in Tanzania internship

 RCP 2.6

-Compared to historical data, between 2080 and 2099, Tanzania will face a variation of around 75mm maximum (January and November) in its precipitation, reinforcing floods in coastal regions and the Victoria Lake region.
-In other terms, the rainfall season will be more intense each year, but Tanzania will have time to adapt to those new conditions.
+Compared to historical data, between 2080 and 2099, Tanzania is expected to experience a variation of around 75mm in its maximum precipitation (January and November), which is likely to exacerbate floods in coastal regions and the Victoria Lake region.
+In other words, the rainfall season will become more intense each year, but Tanzania will have time to adapt to these new conditions.
 Innovations will engender better management in the agricultural and energy sectors.
 On the left are monthly precipitation projections for 2020-2039.
 On the right are monthly precipitation projections for 2080-2099.
 In the case of the RCP 2.6 scenario, the difference in 50-80 years is not considerable.

 RCP 8.5

-In the case of RCP 8.5, monthly precipitation will drastically increase, leading to a maximum precipitation level difference of around 150mm in January.
-On the leftare the monthly precipitation projections for 2020-2039.
-On the right are monthly precipitation projections for 2080-2099, in the RCP 8.5 scenario.
+In the case of RCP 8.5, monthly precipitation is expected to increase drastically, resulting in a maximum precipitation level difference of approximately 150 mm in January.
+On the left are the monthly precipitation projections for 2020-2039.
+On the right are monthly precipitation projections for 2080-2099 in the RCP 8.5 scenario.

-In both cases, precipitation concentration will increase, intensifying future floods, yet not with the same intensity.
-Indeed, in the diagram above, the RCP 8.5 scenario demonstrates the impact of the “business as usual” attitude towards the Tanzanian climate.
+In both cases, precipitation concentration will increase, intensifying future floods, albeit not to the same extent.
+Indeed, in the diagram above, the RCP 8.5 scenario illustrates the impact of the “business as usual” approach on the Tanzanian climate.
 It is clear that if we were to find ourselves in the situation of the diagram on the right, business will not be as usual.
 Power production will be primarily affected.
 For example, the transportation lines for fuel could be interrupted by local floods for days or weeks, or the network distribution could be disturbed by excessive rainfall and flooding.
-Agriculture will be hit critically, with farm crops always swept by floods, which will drive Tanzania into deeper poverty.
+Agriculture will be severely impacted, with farm crops often swept away by floods, which will drive Tanzania deeper into poverty.

 Drought: extreme events

 Both power demand and production are tied to water availability.
 This is most directly the case in hydropower systems.
-However, dry conditions might also accompany higher temperatures, thus heightening cooling needs and increasing demand for water pumping, particularly in regions of intense agriculture.
+However, dry conditions may also accompany higher temperatures, thereby heightening cooling needs and increasing demand for water pumping, particularly in regions with intense agriculture.

 On the production side, water is required to cool the power plants.
 If there is insufficient water, cooling is restricted, and production might need to be slowed.
-In some places, there are regulations preventing power plants from causing an increase in the temperature of returned water above specific thresholds, which are dangerous for local fish and plants.
+In some places, regulations prevent power plants from increasing the temperature of returned water above specific thresholds, which can be hazardous to local fish and plants.
 These thresholds are faster if stream flows are low during dry conditions.
-In a few regions, too much moisture can also be an issue, as water might need to be removed.
+In a few regions, excessive moisture can also be an issue, as water may need to be removed.

 RCP 2.6

-Concerning agriculture, drought can disrupt its demand and production because the exposition of soils to high temperatures and the scarcity of water can result in soil infertility.
+Concerning agriculture, drought can disrupt demand and production because exposure of soils to high temperatures and scarcity of water can result in soil infertility.

-In the RCP 2.6 scenario, the temperature will rise to 2.5 degrees with extreme variation.
+In the RCP 2.6 scenario, the temperature is projected to rise to 2.5 degrees, with extreme variations.
 Usually, it will stay around the 1-degree rising prediction.
 The temperature will still promote comfortable living.
 Both energy and agricultural sectors will remain possible thanks to technical innovation.

 RCP 8.5

 In the RCP 8.5 scenario, temperature will rise from 3 degrees to maximum 6 degrees!
 It will drastically change Tanzanian’s habits in terms of energy supply.
-Disruption of operation and distribution will become a significant problem because of the rising demand of the growing population and evolving power needs.
+Disruption of operations and distribution will become a significant problem due to the rising demand of a growing population and evolving power needs.
 In the same case, demand for agriculture will rise, but production will decrease because of soil infertility.
 With 80% of the population living on agriculture, feeding Tanzania’s population will be a considerable challenge.
 Moreover, the breeding of goats and cows will face a lack of grasslands and associated difficulties sustaining livestock.

 To sum up, in the case of the RCP 2.6 scenario, environmental conditions will increase progressively, leaving time to find innovations and new management methods to keep demand and production at a sustainable level.
-That also means that Tanzanian society must take a responsible pathway for its environment by focusing on green energies and avoiding fossil energies.
+That also means Tanzanian society must take a responsible approach to its environment by focusing on green energy sources and avoiding fossil fuels.

-In the case of the RCP 8.5 scenario, environmental conditions will increase drastically without leaving time for farmers and energy companies to adapt their methods.
+In the case of the RCP 8.5 scenario, environmental conditions are expected to increase drastically, leaving insufficient time for farmers and energy companies to adapt their methods.
 Those changes will submerge both sectors.
-Agriculture will face long drought periods, making soils incapable of growing crops, and then will follow long-term rainfall, causing incessant floods.
-Here also, the farmers will not have the time for transition and crops will be drowned and washed away.
+Agriculture will face prolonged drought periods, rendering soils incapable of growing crops, and then follow long-term rainfall, causing incessant flooding.
+Here, too, the farmers will not have time for transition, and the crops will be drowned and washed away.
 Electricity will face high demand for cooling, hence conditions for living workers in both extreme periods will be inhumane.
-Finally, supply, production and distribution in flood periods will be complex because of poor road conditions.
+Finally, supply, production, and distribution during flood periods will be complex due to poor road conditions.

 Þ Water sector: Lake Victoria case

-Africa’s Victoria Lake is the largest tropical lake and source of the Nile River.
+Africa’s Lake Victoria is the largest tropical lake and the source of the Nile River.
 Climate changes will affect Lake Victoria’s evaporation, temperature, rainfall, and solar energy.
 According to Emily Beverly, assistant professor of sedimentary geology at Baylor University, Lake Victoria “could have no outlet to the White Nile in at least ten years”.
 This means that every significant port will be landlocked, and Kenya could lose access to the lake for a maximum of 400 years.
-More than 40 million people are living in the Lake Victoria basin, and this result will badly affect their economy.
-Tanzania depends on the lake’s freshwater because it provides 1 million tons of fish annually.
-Tanzania’s fishing industry will decrease significantly, and this shortage will directly affect all northern regions.
+More than 40 million people live in the Lake Victoria basin, and this result will significantly impact their economy.
+Tanzania relies on the lake’s freshwater, which provides approximately 1 million tons of fish annually.
+Tanzania’s fishing industry is expected to decrease significantly, and this shortage will have a direct impact on all northern regions.

-Even with increased precipitation in Tanzania (monthly precipitation diagram 2080-2099), in the RCP 8.5 scenario, temperatures will be so high that the lake will dry out too quickly for it to fill up.
+Even with increased precipitation in Tanzania (monthly precipitation diagram 2080-2099) in the RCP 8.5 scenario, temperatures will be so high that the lake will dry out too quickly for it to refill.

-The diagram shows the drought impact in Victoria Lake, where more than half of the Tanzanian lake area will be affected.
+The diagram illustrates the drought’s impact on Victoria Lake, where more than half of the Tanzanian lake area is expected to be affected.

-Moreover, the demand for drinkable water will also rise with the temperature rise.
+Moreover, the demand for drinkable water is also expected to rise with the increase in temperature.

 Global warming will cause the ice on Kilimanjaro and Mount Meru to melt irreversibly.